-- 1. approves in principle the Financial Statements and the Performance Statement for the year ended 30 June 2021; and - 2. authorise Cr and Cr to certify the Financial Statements and Performance Statement for the year ended 30 June 2021 on behalf of Council, once any amendments or changes are made as requested by the Victorian Auditor General.
+- 1. Approves in principle the Financial Statements and the Performance Statement for the year ended 30 June 2021 noting that an adjustment will be made to recognise the amount of the Working for Victoria grant that has not been expended and is required to be repaid in the FY2021/22; and - 2.
+Authorises Cr Vincent and Cr Nicholas to certify the Financial Statements and Performance Statement for the year ended 30 June 2021 on behalf of Council, once any amendments or changes are made as requested by the Victorian Auditor General.